 Note that the Action menu is divided into two columns because of its length; on RealCADD it is a single column.

 Menu items that have sub-menus in RealCADD will show the sub-menus as you hover over them and clicking them will similarly take you to the relevant section.

 I will be adding projects and examples of RealCADD in use.

 I hope that this RealCADD Manual will be a useful addition to the existing online documentation, especially for those who are new to a Mac CAD program, or in fact a CAD program on any platform.
+Though it is written for the Mac version, I hope it will also be useful for Windows and Linux users as well.
 Please remember though, that it is my personal take on the program ...